beginnerstrading psychologyrisk management

 Human psychology and profitable trading are almost directly opposed to each other.
 The instinct when a trade goes against you is to hold, to hope it comes back, to avoid the pain of confirming a loss.
 The instinct when a trade is green is to take the money before it disappears.

-Fixing this requires a pre-defined stop loss and profit target set before entering every trade, not adjusted mid-trade when emotion is loudest.
+Fixing this requires a pre-defined stop loss and profit target set before entering every trade.

 3. They overtrade